youshengCode/Ifc.Validator/README.md

 Until the **bSDD 2021 Hackathon** with [new bSDD](https://www.buildingsmart.org/users/services/buildingsmart-data-dictionary/) Open API, I finally found the right tool to start this job.

 It is still a beta version completed in one week, and I will continue work in this repo.
-If you want to make a contribution, please contact me.
 Any kind of contribution is welcome.

 ## Download